Here's the truth...

 In such a situation, a person facing challenging grief should reach out to other family members and friends for support and encouragement.
 Of course, odds are that at least some those individuals may be struggling with their own sense of loss, grief, and the bereavement process.

 There are numerous grief and bereavement therapists providing professional services today.
-There are different types of counseling and therapy options available to an individual struggling with grief issues following the death of a family member or other loved.
+There are different type of counseling and therapy options available to an individual struggling with grief issues following the death of a family member or other loved one.

 These include group grief therapy as well as individual grief therapy.
 There are instances in which a grieving individual can benefit from participating in both group grief therapy and individual grief therapy.